ArturMroz/yy/readme.md

 // but in Yolo Mode, anything goes:

 yolo {
-    yelp("tree" * 18)   // prints forest
+    yelp("tree" * 18)   // prints 'forest'
     yelp("2" * 5)       // prints 10
-    yelp("troll" * 3)   // prints trolltrolltroll
+    yelp("troll" * 3)   // prints 'trolltrolltroll'
     yelp([1, 2, 3] * 3) // prints [3, 6, 9]

-    new_var = 5 // this works even though new_var hasn't been declared first
+    // this works even though new_var hasn't been declared first new_var = 5

-    yelp("oh boy" / 0)  // see for yourself...
+    // but even in yolo mode, division by zero doesn't end well yelp("weee" / 0) // prints "Stare at the abyss long enough, and it starts to stare back at you."
 }
 ```